Skip to main content

 For a full list of the standard XACML categories, see the OASIS specificationOpens in a new tab.

-Any other strings are understood to refer to custom categories, which are created using the anyURI format.
+All other strings are interpreted as references to custom user-defined categories, which must be constructed using the anyURI format

 IdentifierShort name